WHEN, WHERE, & HOW

 They are someone you can trust.

-Whether you are going through a divorce or dealing with a custody issue, family dynamics can make it difficult to talk to someone without fear of what you say being used against you.
+Family dynamics can make it difficult to talk to someone without fear that you say being used against you.
 Your lawyer owes you complete confidentiality, which means that they can never reveal any concerns or issues that you may have.
 This can be incredibly helpful for people who are feeling isolated and unsure of where to turn.

 They can handle the communication.